How to estimate projects more accurately

 Teams that adopt this habit usually see three changes within two or three months.
 First, fewer projects go over budget - because the estimates are anchored in reality.
 Second, the ones that do go over have a clear reason (a client revision spike, a scope add, an unusually slow approval) instead of vague over-spend.
 Third, leadership starts to trust the estimates enough to quote with more confidence, because the margin math is real, not aspirational.

 The biggest practical change is steady profit.
-Teams with disciplined estimating typically keep their profit margins within three to five points quarter over quarter.
+In the agencies we've worked with, teams with disciplined estimating typically keep their profit margins within three to five points quarter over quarter.
 Teams without it see margins swing by ten or fifteen points, which makes hiring, raising prices, and reinvesting in the business almost impossible because nobody knows what the next quarter will actually look like.
 Steady profit is not glamorous, but it is the foundation that lets a team grow with confidence, plan team additions with a real basis, and eventually charge premium prices because the work consistently arrives on budget and on time.
 Good estimating is more of a habit problem than a math problem.

 How Ancor helps with estimating